 Top Tactics for Product Managers

-As a product manager, the role often sits at the intersection of business, technology and design and involves coordinating the efforts of teams across the organization in order to bring a product into the marketplace.
+The product manager role often sits at the intersection of business, technology and design and involves coordinating the efforts of teams across the organization in order to bring a product into the marketplace.

 For most product managers, their background is varied.
 The path to becoming a product manager is developed and attained over time based on other skill sets acquired.